Frequently asked questions about Wordstock: Portland’s Book Festival.

 The 2017 festival lineup will be announced in September 2017.

 Q: Will there be a book fair at the festival?
 How do I sign up?

 Yes!
 The book fair will represent some of the best of Portland, Oregon, and Pacific Northwest plus national publishing, writing, literary culture, academic opportunities, and more.
 Full-price admission to Wordstock: Portland’s Book Festival 2017 will grant each attendee a $5 book voucher that they can redeem only at the book fair that day.

 Wordstock: Portland’s Book Festival offers exhibitors the opportunity to reach thousands of book lovers ready to buy their products or learn about their services.
-The application and agreement for the 2017 book fair will be available in spring 2017.
+Download here and apply today: 2017 Exhibitor Application and Agreement – Interactive

 Q: How do I redeem my book voucher?

 A full-price festival ticket includes a $5 book voucher.
 WPBF book vouchers are non-transferrable, cannot be exchanged for cash, and are limited to one per attendee.
 For example, you could use your one $5 voucher toward the purchase of a $15 book, but you could not purchase a $15 book with three vouchers.
 Vouchers are redeemable only November 11 at the WPBF book fair at the Portland Art Museum.
 All festival vendors accept vouchers.
 Vouchers will be distributed to attendees at the point of ticket purchase or at will call pick up.
 Vouchers are not redeemable for cash and are limited to one per person.

 Q: Will there be writing workshops at the festival?